Wikia/guidelines/Services/APIVersioning.md

 While the whole spec is important, it is worth calling out specific common cases where we expect clients to conform:

 * Clients should follow HTTP-level redirects when a resource has moved to a new location.
-* Clients should obey any caching directives returned with a resource
+* Clients should obey any caching directives returned with a resource (If the client does not cache at all, these directives can be ignored)
 * If a client actively engages in content or language negotiation, it should account for the possibility that a new representation of the resource will become available in the future that is a better match.

 ## Clients should use appropriate parsers for the content they receive.